mmaeusezahl/python-windows-surfstick-guide/README.md

 ## Loading the correct driver

-The current state is:
-TODO
+(TODO: document current state of the installation process for the user)

 ### Downloading the driver